 - Preheat the oven to 350 degrees.
 Line 10 muffin tins with paper muffin liners.

-- In a high-speed blender (we LOVE our Vitamix!), add the eggs, dates, water, lemon juice, coconut oil, and banana.
+- In a high-speed blender, add the eggs, dates, water, lemon juice, coconut oil, and banana.
 Process until smooth and creamy.
 Add the thawed butternut squash, and vanilla extract and process again for at least 1 full minute, or until smooth and creamy.
 Set wet ingredients aside.

 - Divide the batter among the muffin tins, place in the oven and bake for 25 to 28 minutes, or until a toothpick inserted in the middle comes out dry.
 Remove from oven and let cool for 10 minutes before serving.